-Entity Tasks This Entity Can Perform Policy creators Create new (or delete existing) policies, create new (or remove existing) policy administrators.
-Policy administrators For Policies: modify existing policy options and audit settings, enable or disable auditing for a policy.
+Entity Tasks This Entity Can Perform Policy administrators For Policies: modify existing policy options and audit settings, enable or disable auditing for a policy.
 For Label components: create, modify, or remove levels, compartments and groups, such as by changing their full or long names or (for groups) by creating or deleting their children groups.
 For enterprise users: remove enterprise users from a policy, modify enterprise users' maximum or minimum levels, their read, write, and row access for compartments or groups, their privileges for a policy, and their label profiles.